02. Sustainability: Concept and indicators

 A second video gives you a good glimpse on the standards from the Global Reporting Initiative, which is one of the most internationally recognized addresses for sustainability reporting.
 Slides

 There is not much literature or data available on the role of sufficiency yet.
 But some recent studies began analysing it and taking a closer look to its potential.
-Here you have some references to them:
+Here you have some references to them.
+Recently this field has got greater attention, as its potential is indeed great.
+For years it was difficult to quantify its real importance, as not much research was done on that field.
+But this last paper (October 2024) () shows clearly the numbers and role of this strategy.

 Lange et al. 2023.
 Citizens call for sufficiency and regulation — A comparison of European citizen assemblies and National Energy and Climate Plans.
 Energy Research & Social Science, Volume 104, October 2023, 103254. https://doi.org/10.1016/j.erss.2023.103254